vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to play a quiz for a particular deck
-2. GreenTea starts the quiz
+2. Green Tea starts the quiz
 3. User answers each question and completes the quiz
-4. GreenTea provides the score and results of the quiz, and saves the results
+4. Green Tea provides the score and results of the quiz, and saves the results

     Use case ends.